How To Be a Mindful Traveller

+How do you embrace mindful travel?
 This is the question I get asked the most.
 Most people equate mindfulness with meditation and think I’m always looking for the highest mountain I can climb where I could sit and chant my favourite mantra whilst sipping a wild ginger and walnut milk smoothie.
 But mindfulness doesn’t have to be so tedious and doesn’t need to involve meditation if that’s not your thing.
 Mindfulness is a way of life not a trend and can be practised anytime and anywhere.

 To be mindful is to be present and completely aware of where we are and what we are doing, without any judgement or labels.
 It’s to be kind to ourselves and practice self-care.
 If you take this mindset and apply it to your travels, you will immerse yourself in every moment and place, experience everything with the curiosity of a child and see beauty in the ephemerality of life.